Drawing Fibonacci Retracement Levels on Upward & Downwards XAUUSD Trend

 What's a retracement?
-A retracement is a retracement of the price before the market resumes the original trend/original and initial direction of movement.Example Illustration of Zigzag Movement: The Example below shows price heading up in a zigzag pattern.
+A retracement is a retracement of price before the market resumes the original trend/original and initial direction of movement.Example Illustration of Zigzag Movement: The Example below shows price heading up in a zigzag pattern.

 The diagram below shows this movement in an upwards trending market.